learn-co-curriculum/big-o-lab/README.md

 ```

-Well consider how the cost of the function changes as the size of our cart changes.
+Well, consider how the cost of the function changes as the size of our cart changes.
 Or another way of thinking about it is how many nested loops are there that depend on the size of the array.
 There is one loop that iterates through each element of the array.
 So the **big O of totalArray is n**.

 Now consider the big O of our `total` function below.
 Our function here also adds up a list of items, however now each element in our cart array is a hash, so we have to modify our function accordingly.
 What is the big O of the function `total`, if we say that a cart has length of n: